Keynote with Michael Bonner

-More than 7,000 educators have joined our At-Home Virtual Summits and Webinars to gain insights from a team of experts on topics related to distance learning best practices for i-Ready implementation, math and reading instruction, and ways to stay connected.
+More than 7,000 educators have joined our at-home virtual summits and webinars to gain insights from a team of experts on topics related to distance-learning best practices for i-Ready implementation, mathematics and reading instruction, and ways to stay connected.
 Session recordings may be accessed below.
 Let the learning continue!

 As leaders, how do we balance the mental and physical well-being of our staff while motivating them to innovate and address the needs of our students when they return from extended school closures?
 In this session, Daniel Pink and Rob Waldron discuss leadership moves that motivate people to do their best work.